RafaelBarbosatec/bonfire/README.md

       background: BackgroundColorGame(Colors.blueGrey[900]),
       constructionMode: false, // If true, activates hot reload to ease the map constructions and draws the grid
-      showCollisionArea: false, // If true, show collision area of the elements );
+      showCollisionArea: false, // If true, show collision area of the elements
+      gameController: GameController() // If you want to hear changes to the game to do something.
+    );
   }
 ```